MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 # Navigator 2.0

-The navigator 2.0 API adds new calsse to the frameworl in order to make the apps screens a function of the app state and to provide the ability to parse routes from the underlying platform (like weURLs)
+The navigator 2.0 API adds new class to the framework in order to make the apps screens a function of the app state and to provide the ability to parse routes from the underlying platform (like weURLs)

 Page — an immutable object used to set the navigator’s history stack.
 Router — configures the list of pages to be displayed by the Navigator.
 Usually this list of pages changes based on the underlying platform, or on the state of the app changing.